automatorplus68-sketch/automation-of-ai/README.md

 - Sending prompts to AI models
 - Extracting and saving results
-- Automating workflows (e.g., summarize text, generate images, translate)
+- Automating workflows (e.g., summarize text)

-You can connect it with APIs like OpenAI, Hugging Face, or even automate browser-based tools via Selenium (optional).
+You can connect it with APIs like OpenAI, even automate browser-based tools via Selenium (optional).

 ---